sbechara/introduction_to_engineering/Chapter14/Chapter_14.md

 ## Maclaurin Expansion of sin(x) - A Tedious Example

-Let's start this discussion by looking at a real world example (this one comes from the world of numerical methods, a crucial mechanical engineering course you will soon take!).
+Let's start this discussion by looking at a real-world example (this one comes from the world of numerical methods, a crucial mechanical engineering course you will soon take!).
 We will be using this one particular example for a considerable percentage of this chapter.

-If you are unfamiliar with [maclaurin expansion (it is a special form of a taylor series expansion)](https://mathworld.wolfram.com/MaclaurinSeries.html) that is OK!
-For now you should just understand that **it is a way to approximate a function as a polynomial with an infinite number of terms.** [Khan academy has a great explanation if you would like to understand more (or if you need a quick refresher on infinite sums).](https://www.khanacademy.org/math/ap-calculus-bc/bc-series-new/bc-10-11/v/maclaurin-and-taylor-series-intuition) If you are shaky on what this paragraph is saying, be sure to take a minute to check out those links and get up to speed.
+If you are unfamiliar with [Maclaurin expansion (it is a special form of a Taylor series expansion)](https://mathworld.wolfram.com/MaclaurinSeries.html) that is OK!
+For now, you should just understand that **it is a way to approximate a function as a polynomial with an infinite number of terms.** [Khan academy has a great explanation if you would like to understand more (or if you need a quick refresher on infinite sums).](https://www.khanacademy.org/math/ap-calculus-bc/bc-series-new/bc-10-11/v/maclaurin-and-taylor-series-intuition) If you are shaky on what this paragraph is saying, be sure to take a minute to check out those links and get up to speed.

 For our purposes we will just understand that the following is true: